 Did you know that not all licensees are REALTORS®?
-A real estate licensee can be only be classified as a REALTOR® only after becoming a member of the National Association of REALTORS®.
+A real estate licensee can only be classified as a REALTOR® after becoming a member of the National Association of REALTORS®.
 The first step on your road to becoming a REALTOR® is to obtain a state-issued real estate license.

 Licenses expire May 31 of every even-numbered year.
-The Commission e-mails renewal notices two to three months prior to the license expiration date.
+The Commission sends renewal notices two to three months prior to the license expiration date.
 Notices are sent via e-mail to the e-mail address registered on the PALS website.
 You may update your registered e-mail address on that site also.
 For additional information, please visit the Pennsylvania Real Estate Commission website.

-A person wishing to acquire a Pennsylvania Real Estate License must be at least 18 years of age, have four educational credits in real estate from an approved education provider, submit a criminal background check and have successfully completed the Pennsylvania State Licensing Examination.
+A person wishing to acquire a Pennsylvania Real Estate License must be at least 18 years of age, have four educational credits in real estate from an approved education provider, submit a criminal background check, and have successfully completed the Pennsylvania State Licensing Examination.

 Real Estate Fundamentals and Real Estate Practice are the mandatory courses that must be successfully completed before sitting for the exam.
 Each course is worth two educational credits.
-The Real Estate Fundamentals course provides foundational principles, language and knowledge base about the laws that govern the practice of real estate in Pennsylvania.
+The Real Estate Fundamentals course provides foundational principles, language, and knowledge base about the laws that govern the practice of real estate in Pennsylvania.
 The Real Estate Practice course introduces ethics, techniques, procedures, regulations, and forms involved in a real estate transaction.